RedHatOfficial/ansible-role-rhel10-ospp/README.md

-DRAFT - Protection Profile for General Purpose Operating Systems
+Protection Profile for General Purpose Operating Systems
 =========

-Ansible Role for DRAFT - Protection Profile for General Purpose Operating Systems
+Ansible Role for Protection Profile for General Purpose Operating Systems

 Profile Description:
-This is draft profile is based on the Red Hat Enterprise Linux 9 Common Criteria Guidance as
+This profile is based on the Red Hat Enterprise Linux 10 Common Criteria Guidance.
-guidance for Red Hat Enterprise Linux 10 was not available at the time of release.
 Where appropriate, CNSSI 1253 or DoD-specific values are used for
 configuration, based on Configuration Annex to the OSPP.